khalidl/travelogue/README.md

 ### Content
 I recommend you read up on this primer first: [Adding content](http://getkirby.com/docs/content).

-To modify the content in an article open up it's main text file – **article.txt** – which is located in the content-folder, i.e. `/content/01-article/article.txt`.
+To modify the content in an article, open up it's main text file – **article.txt** – which is located in the content-folder, e.g., `/content/01-munchen/article.txt`.

 All fields and content should be self-explanatory, but there are a couple of fields which need some more explanation, namely **ShortCode** and **HeaderContrast**.